 Manufactured Wall Siding Material Solutions

 Fortunately, most manufactured wall siding materials are conducive to FloodSafe USA floodproofing procedures.
 Vinyl and metal siding materials are not compatible, and floodproofing procedures must be applied beneath these substrate materials.
 Otherwise, floodproofing procedures are applied directly to the substrate material as follows.

 All surface joints in between siding sheets or planks must be thoroughly sealed.
 All fasteners must likewise be sealed over in the sealant process.
 As in the non-veneer stucco process previously addressed, the base-joint — where the siding overlaps the concrete foundation at the bottom of the wall, must be thoroughly sealed.
 Sealant failure in any of these prescribed areas will allow seepage of flood waters into the interior living space of the home.

 Solid coatings utilized in the sealant of siding materials may be tinted to match existing siding located above the flood zone, or finish painted after the sealant process is completed.

 The result of sealant applications is a tightly sealed lower wall section that prevents water intrusion through the exterior wall into the interior living space.
+Our patented wall system includes a combination of coatings, sealant materials, and specialized application techniques applied to the existing exterior wall to seal it watertight.
 Again, temporarily sealing door openings and lower window sills in the event of an upcoming storm with flood capabilities, may be accomplished with sand bags or the use of removable flood shields.
 The installation of FloodSafe USA Flood Doors and Flood Windows provides for a comprehensively sealed home or commercial building without prior preparation requirements for the flood event.

 Never Flood Again!